nabeelvalley/docs/content/pages/docs/ibm-cloud/deploy-a-python-machine-learning-model-to-cf.md

+---
-## Deploy a Python Machine Learning Model as a CF Web Service
+title: Deploy a Python Machine Learning Model as a CF Web Service
+---

 An important part of machine learning is model deployment, deploying a machine learning mode so that other applications can consume the model in production.